 We ended up with a couple of strollers that came with infant car seats.
 We had the RIVA Travel System which comes with an infant car seat, and Baby Jogger's City Go infant car seat.
 Both were okay and affordable.
-But in retrospect I would've gotten the carseat we ended up with from the begging…
+But in retrospect I would've gotten this carseat which we ended up with from the beginning…

 The Rava is pricier.
 But your child will likely outgrow an infant car seat by 2.5 years old (and that's if you're lucky!).
 The Rava actually grows with your baby from the newborn stage until they are ready for a booster seat.
 Meaning you won't need to buy another new car seat during the toddler/preschool stage.